enjaku4/rabarber/README.md

   another_user.has_role?(:member, context: project)
 ```

-We can also add a role using a class as a context.
-Let's say there are project admins who can manage all projects:
+A role can also be added using a class as a context, e.g., for project admins who can manage all projects:

 ```rb
   user.assign_roles(:admin, context: Project)
 ```

-And then verify the role:
+And then it can also be verified:

 ```rb
   user.has_role?(:admin, context: Project)